DioxusLabs/dioxus/README.md

 If you know React, then you already know Dioxus.

 ### Unique features:
+- The most ergonomic and powerful state management of any Rust UI toolkit.
+- Desktop apps running natively (no Electron!) in less than 10 lines of code.
+- Starting a new app takes zero templates or special tools - get a new app running in just seconds.
 - Incredible inline documentation.
 Supports hover and guides for all HTML elements, listeners, and events.
-- Templates are "constified" at compile time.
-Nodes that don't change will won't be diffed.
 - Custom bump-allocator backing for all components.
 Nearly 0 allocations for steady-state components.
-- Starting a new app takes zero templates or special tools - get a new app running in just seconds.
-- Desktop apps running natively (no Electron!) in less than 10 lines of code.
-- The most ergonomic and powerful state management of any Rust UI toolkit.
 - Multithreaded asynchronous coroutine scheduler for powerful async code.
 - And more!
 Read the full release post here.